 Captain's Table Games

 Blackjack, also known as 21, is a game where all the players play against the dealer.
 Each player is dealt two cards.
 The dealer also gets two cards, one face up and one face down.
 The goal is for the total point value of your hand to beat the dealer's without going over 21.
 If you go over 21, or "bust," you lose.
 Each card is worth its numerical value except for face cards, which count as 10 points each.
 The Ace counts either as 1 or 11; it's your choice.
-We offer six-deck shoes, double deck games and single deck games.
+We offer six-deck shoes, double deck games.

 Craps an exciting yet viewed by some as a complicated game, can be comfortably and confidently played once you learn the basic "Pass" and "Don't Pass" bets.
 Please do not hesitate to ask your dealer to explain the different bets.